TiboPowershell/PowershellBlog/_posts/2024-12-28-Export-Access-Packages-Resources.md

 If you don't want to read through this, feel free to download the [script](https://github.com/TiboPowershell/PowershellScripts/blob/main/AccessPackageReporting/ExportAccessPackageResources.ps1) directly.

 ## Result
-We want to have something like this allowing us to filter on GroupDisplayname:
+We want to achieve the following, allowing us to filter on GroupDisplayname:

 ![alt]({{ site.url }}{{ site.baseurl }}/assets/images/excel.png)